JoyKalinowsky/CS330Portfolio/README.md

 # CS330Portfolio

 # How do I approach designing software?
 Some new design skills that my work on the project has helped me to craft are creating and modifying 3D shapes, adding texture shaders, and setting up lighting.
 The design process I followed for my project work was to first take note of all the specific requirements that I needed to fulfill, and then one by one go through them and modify my program to fulfill each one.
 The tactics from my design approach could be applied in future work in future creative endeavors.
-When I have a major creative assignment I need to complete in the future, I can once again make it a priority to gather all the necessary requirements and then begin to dive in to the assignment by working on it in little bite-sized pieces by fulfilling one requirement at a time.
+When I have a major creative assignment I need to complete in the future, I can once again make it a priority to gather all the necessary requirements and then begin to dive into the assignment by working on it in little bite-sized pieces by fulfilling one requirement at a time.

 # How do I approach developing programs?
 Some new development strategies I used while working on my 3D scene were to parse through the instructions to collect requirements that my program needed to fulfill.